-The course focuses on the application development process for iOS platforms.
-Students will apply the iterative design process building a product that has been developed from wire-frame through rough minimally functional products through user-testing towards the deployment stage.
-Students will be exposed to the Xcode Integrated Development Environment and Apple's Swift programming language.
+This course focuses on the application development process for iOS platforms.
+Students apply the iterative design process while building a product that has been developed from the wire-frame stage through a rough minimally functional stage, and finally through user-testing in the deployment stage.
+Students are exposed to the Xcode Integrated Development Environment and Apple's Swift programming language.